Mark Taylor (Canadian actor)

 Mark Taylor (born March 7, 1977, in Scarborough, Ontario) is a Canadian actor known mainly for his roles as Eugene Donovan in Seventeen Again, Romeo in Student Bodies, and Kwest in Instant Star.

 Early life and education

 Taylor was born and raised in Toronto, but relocated to Palm Harbor, Florida during his last two years of high school, before returning to Toronto.

 Taylor studied computer engineering technology at Seneca College and graduated from Albert Campbell Collegiate Institute.

 Acting career

-From 1997-2000, Taylor starred as Romeo in the teen sitcom Student Bodies.
+From 1997 to 2000, Taylor starred as Romeo in the teen sitcom Student Bodies.
 In 2000, he played Eugene Donovan in the film comedy Seventeen Again.

-This was later followed by his role as Kwest in the drama TV series Instant Star from 2005-2008.
+This was later followed by his role as Kwest in the drama TV series Instant Star from 2005 to 2008.

 He also played the role of Lewis 'Lou' Young in the Canadian police drama television series Flashpoint until his character was killed off in 2009 in the 23rd episode (part of the second season).